 Despite the advantages mentioned in the section above, there are a few factors that prove to be a hassle.
 Let us understand the disadvantages of DV01 calculation through the points below.

 - The biggest shortcoming of DV01 lies in its assumption of a parallel shift in the yield curveYield CurveA yield curve is a plot of bond yields of a particular issuer on the vertical axis (Y-axis) against various tenors/maturities on the horizontal axis (X-axis).
 The slope of the yield curve provides an estimate of expected interest rate fluctuations in the future and the level of economic activity. , which is more theoretical in nature than in the real world.
 The yield curve never shifts parallel.
 The impact of yield movement varies based on maturity and usually short maturity.
 Fixed Instruments yield change faster than long-maturity Fixed Instruments.
 By assuming a parallel shift, the impact suggested by DV01 on the value of Bond varies from the actual impact on the price of the Bond.

 - Hedging undertaken using standard DV01-neutral hedge fails to provide a perfect hedge due to the imperfect one to one relationship caused by rising and fall of basis points across different instruments used for hedging.

-This has been a guide to DV01 (Duration Duration).
-Here we discuss formula to calculate Dollar Duration along with examples, advantages, and disadvantages.
+This has been a guide to DV01 or Duration meaning.
+Here we explain its formula and examples with detailed calculations along with its pros and cons.
 You can learn more about Fixed Income from the following articles –